-I’ve been wanting to make this dish for weeks and I finally came around to it today.
-Sizzled clams with noodles and watercress, doesn’t that just sound delicious?
-If you’re ever in a hurry and want a simple but full-flavored meal, this is the one to go to.
-I was able to go to the market, shop, and cook this entree an hour total!
+I've been wanting to make this dish for weeks and I finally came around to it today.
+Sizzled clams with noodles and watercress, doesn't that just sound delicious?
+If you're ever in a hurry and want a simple but full-flavored meal, this is the one to go to.
+I was able to go to the market, shop, and cook this entree in just one hour!
 Enjoy with a chilled glass of sparkling white wine to complete the dish.

 **Helpful tips and common mistakes

 For this sizzled clams with noodles recipe, I used manila clams instead of littleneck clams.
 The difference?
 Littleneck clams are from the east coast while manila clams are from the west coast; both are relatively the same size, on the smaller end.